 Painter and illustrator Goran Medjugorac (1972) graduated in 2002 at the Academy Of Fine Arts And Design in Ljubljana.
 In 2011 he completed his master’s degree at the Faculty Of Fine Arts as part of University Of Barcelona.
 He has participated in numerous KUD Mreža projects, and co-founded youth center Menza Pri Koritu in 2000.
 Wider audiences remember him as auctioneer of various art auctions in Ljubljana.

-Swedish comic artist, illustrator and designer Anna Ehrlemark (1981) is well known in Eastern Europe for her unconventional, twisted narratives and her striking visual style.
+Swedish comic artist, illustrator, designer and computational linguist Anna Ehrlemark (1981) is well known in Eastern Europe for her unconventional, twisted narratives and her striking visual style.
 Her comics explore feminist, queer and anti-capitalist themes.
 Between 2003 and 2010, during her stay in Ljubljana, she had participated in various art projects, but she is still in occasional collaboration with KUD Mreža.

 Uroš Gustinčič (1977) is the Information Technologies mastermind behind the associaton’s websites with all his programming, sitebuilding and supporting skills.
 He is in charge of all KUD Mreža related web platforms, and also of occasional creative workshops and projects for young participants.
 He graduated Philosophy at the Faculty Of Arts, University Of Ljubljana in 2016.